-- (b) at the time of possession and transport, the trapper has, on his or her person, - (i) his or her current trapping licence or proof of licence exemption, and - (ii) a permit issued under section 2 (c)(iii) of the Permit Regulation, BC Reg.
+(b) at the time of possession and transport,

+- (i) his or her current trapping licence or proof of licence exemption, and - a permit issued under section 2 (c)(iii) of the Permit Regulation, BC Reg.
 253/2000, permitting him or her to trap that wildlife during the closed season.